-With the abundance of fine wine and white truffles the area is known for cultivating, it is safe to say that meal time in Alba is almost always an indulgent treat!
+With the abundance of fine wine and white truffles the area is known for cultivating, it is safe to say that mealtime in Alba is almost always an indulgent treat!

+Pack your bags and trade the routine of everyday life for a quintessential Italian adventure in Alba.
 Come ready to be mesmerized by the city’s natural beauty and to partake in some of the finest wine tastings available in all of Italy.